 On March 7, 2023, the Company announced the commencement of an RC drilling program at Ivana East comprising up to 1,200 metres in 24 holes, with 40 metres as the average depth.
+The program was delayed in May 2023 due to issues with drill equipment.
 The Cateo Cuatro target is also drill-ready and will be tested in a subsequent program.